"Let's build a new world order together!"

 Within the darkest heart, a spark glows

-She looks at you with fuschia eyes brimming over with emotions.
+She looks at you, her fuchsia eyes brimming over with emotion.
 But in your world of NFs, this is nothing special.

 "That was very deep.
 And meaningful," you say, softening your smile.
 "Thank you."
 Now go away so I can get some sleep.